Published: August 2013

 Hemolytic-uremic syndrome and thrombotic thrombocytopenic purpura can occur in infections with enterohemorrhagic E. coli and Shigella organisms, particularly in young children and older adults.
 Yersinia infection and other enteric bacterial infections may be accompanied by Reiter's syndrome (arthritis, urethritis, and conjunctivitis), thyroiditis, pericarditis, or glomerulonephritis.
 Enteric fever, caused by Salmonella typhi or Salmonella paratyphi, is a severe systemic illness manifested initially by prolonged high fevers, prostration, confusion, and respiratory symptoms, followed by abdominal tenderness, diarrhea, and rash.

 Epidemiologic risk factors should be investigated for certain diarrheal diseases and their spread.
-They include recent travel to an underdeveloped area, daycare center exposure, consumption of raw meat, eggs, shellfish, and unpasteurized milk products, contact with reptiles or pets with diarrhea, a history of other ill people in a shared dormitory facility, recent antibiotic use, and a history of HIV or medically induced immunosuppression.
+These risk factors include: recent travel to an underdeveloped area, daycare center exposure, consumption of raw meat, eggs, shellfish, and unpasteurized milk products, contact with reptiles or pets with diarrhea, a history of other ill people in a shared dormitory facility, recent antibiotic use, and a history of HIV or medically induced immunosuppression.
 In cases of homosexual males, in addition to immunosuppression, there are two other disease transmission routes that lead to an increased susceptibility to infectious agents that cause diarrhea.
 These include an increased rate of fecal-oral transmission of all infectious agents spread by this route, including Shigella, Salmonella, Campylobacter, and intestinal protozoa and anal intercourse.
 Anal intercourse can lead to a direct rectal inoculation, resulting in proctitis associated with rectal pain, tenesmus, and passage of small-volume, bloody, mucous stools.

-Conducting a careful interview can provide valuable clues that will aid in diagnosing and choosing the most appropriate and cost-effective investigation.
+Conducting a careful interview can provide valuable clues that will aid in diagnosing and choosing the most appropriate and cost- effective investigation.
 Acute diarrheas are usually infectious in origin and, for the most part, resolve with or without intervention before a diagnosis is made.

 The presence of blood is a useful clue, suggesting infection by invasive organisms, inflammation, ischemia, or neoplasm.
 Large-volume diarrhea suggests small bowel or proximal colonic disease, whereas small frequent stools associated with urgency suggest left colon or rectal disease.
-All current and recent medications should be reviewed, specifically new medications, antibiotics, antacids, and alcohol abuse.
-Nutritional supplements should also be reviewed, including the intake of sugar-free foods (containing nonabsorbable carbohydrates), fat substitutes, milk products, and shellfish, and heavy intake of fruits, fruit juices, or caffeine.
-Food- or waterborne outbreaks of diarrhea are becoming more common.
-The history should include place of residence, drinking water (treated city water or well water), rural conditions, with consumption of raw milk, consumption of raw meat or fish, and exposure to farm animals that may spread Salmonella or Brucella organisms.
+All current and recent medications should be reviewed, specifically new medications, antibiotics, antacids, and the possibility of alcohol abuse.
+Nutritional supplements should also be reviewed, including the intake of sugar-free foods (containing nonabsorbable carbohydrates), fat substitutes, milk products, shellfish, and heavy intake of fruits, fruit juices, or caffeine.
+Food or waterborne outbreaks of diarrhea are becoming more common.
+The history should include place of residence, drinking water (treated city water or well water), rural conditions, consumption of raw milk, consumption of raw meat or fish, and exposure to farm animals that may spread Salmonella or Brucella organisms.
 Sexual history is important, because specific organisms can cause diarrhea in homosexual men and HIV-infected patients.

 A medical evaluation of acute diarrhea is not warranted in the previously healthy patient if symptoms are mild, moderate, spontaneously improve within 48 hours, and are not accompanied by fever, chills, severe abdominal pain, or blood in the stool.
 On the other hand, evaluation is indicated if symptoms are severe or prolonged, the patient appears toxic, there is evidence of colitis (occult or gross blood in the stools, severe abdominal pain or tenderness, and fever), or empirical therapy has failed.
-Passage of many small-volume stools containing blood and mucus, temperature higher than 38.5° C (101.3° F), passage of more than six unformed stools in 24 hours, or a duration of illness longer than 48 hours, diarrhea with severe abdominal pain in a patient older than 50 years, diarrhea in older adults (>70 years) or in the immunocompromised patient (e.g., those with AIDS, after transplantation, or undergoing cancer chemotherapy) are all indications for a thorough medical and bacteriologic evaluation.
+Passage of many small-volume stools containing blood and mucus, a temperature reading higher than 38.5° C (101.3° F), passage of more than 6 unformed stools in 24 hours, or a duration of illness longer than 48 hours, diarrhea with severe abdominal pain in a patient older than 50 years, diarrhea in older adults (>70 years) or in the immunocompromised patient (e.g., those with AIDS, after transplantation, or undergoing cancer chemotherapy) are all indications for a thorough medical and bacteriologic evaluation.

 The physical examination in acute diarrhea is helpful in determining the severity of disease and hydration status.
 A directed physical examination may lead to a more focused evaluation.
 Vital signs (including temperature and orthostatic evaluation of pulse and blood pressure) and signs of volume depletion (including dry mucous membranes, decreased skin turgor, and confusion) should be carefully evaluated.
-A careful abdominal examination to evaluate for tenderness and distention and a stool examination to evaluate for grossly bloody stools are warranted.
+A careful abdominal examination, to evaluate for tenderness and distention, and a stool examination to evaluate for grossly bloody stools are warranted.
 Nonbloody stools should be evaluated for heme positivity.

 The history and physical examination can help lead to a diagnosis but, for treatment of some organisms, a specific diagnosis is required, which will lead to more specific therapy and prevention of unneeded interventions.
-Fecal testing should be performed in patients with a history of diarrhea longer than 1 day who have the following symptoms: fever, bloody stools, systemic illness, recent or remote antibiotic treatment, hospital admission, or signs of dehydration, as described earlier.
+Fecal testing should be performed in patients with a history of diarrhea longer than 1 day who have the following symptoms: fever, bloody stools, systemic illness, recent or remote antibiotic treatment, hospital admission, or signs of dehydration as described earlier.

 In patients with acute diarrhea, the following studies should be carried out:

-Stool evaluation for fecal leukocytes (or lactoferrin, a by-product of white blood cells) is a useful initial test, because it may support a diagnosis of inflammatory diarrhea.
+Stool evaluation for fecal leukocytes (or lactoferrin, a byproduct of white blood cells) is a useful initial test because it may support a diagnosis of inflammatory diarrhea.
 If the test is negative, stool culture may not be necessary, but culture is indicated if the test is positive.
 However, clinicians should remember that inflammatory diarrhea with a noninfectious cause, such as inflammatory bowel disease, ischemic or radiation-induced colitis, and diverticulitis, can be positive for stool leukocytes.